divnix/std/docs/architecture-decisions/0002-wire-up-documentation-intrumentation.md

 Batteries included & (this time) not removable.

-_You can have any care you like as long as it's black._
+_You can have any color you like as long as it's black._

 ## Consequences